Which Is The Best Example Of Immiscible Liquids

 3. ΔGmix (Gibbs Free Energy Change): Since ΔHmix is large and positive and TΔSmix is positive but smaller in magnitude, the overall ΔGmix is positive.
 This indicates that mixing oil and water is not spontaneous and will not occur.

-In summary, oil and water are immiscible because the energy required to break the strong hydrogen bonds between water molecules and the weak London dispersion forces between oil molecules is greater than the increase in disorder achieved by mixing them.
+To keep it short, oil and water are immiscible because the energy required to break the strong hydrogen bonds between water molecules and the weak London dispersion forces between oil molecules is greater than the increase in disorder achieved by mixing them.
 This results in a positive Gibbs free energy change, making the mixing process non-spontaneous.

 FAQ About Immiscible Liquids